spooky47/tanks/README.md

 Created By Jacob Alcazar
 This is a two player game, you can control the tank and the gun.

-W - Forward
+W - Forward,
-A - Left
+A - Left,
-S - Backward
+S - Backward,
-D - Right
+D - Right,
 Spacebar - Shoot

 <b>Tanks</b>&nbsp;&nsbp;:sparkles:<br><br>